hesco/hesco-weave/README.md

 `Facter::facts` to expose the containers and network hosted on the weave bridge or a particular docker host.

+RESOLVED: [hesco-weave #8](../../issues/8): BUG: Exclude local IP from peers array for weave::launch While not a fatal error, it does provide for noisy logs.

 [hesco-weave #2](../../issues/2) I want to permit the `weave::docker_cluster_peers` key to accept either a space delimited string or a yaml array, and have it do the right thing either way.

-[hesco-weave #8](../../issues/8): BUG: Exclude local IP from peers array for weave::launch While not a fatal error, it does provide for noisy logs.

 [hesco-weave #9](../../issues/9): new class needed to provide version check weave::init ought to include a weave::version_check class, before the ::install class